 As a cost-sharing multiple-employer OPEB plan, OPEB obligations to the employees of more than one employer are pooled and OPEB plan assets can be used to pay the benefits of the employees of any employer that provides OPEB through the OPEB plan.
 In accordance with Statement No. 75, cost-sharing employers are required to recognize a liability for their proportionate share of the net OPEB liability.

 Per Education Code § 41010, all Local Educational Agencies are subject to the California School Accounting Manual, as approved by the State Board of Education and furnished by the Superintendent of Public Instruction.

 The California School Accounting Manual requires most school employers to prepare their financial statements in accordance with Generally Accepted Accounting Principles.
 GASB standards, including Statement No. 75, are the primary source of GAAP for most school employers.

 Being out of compliance with GAAP may impact the audit opinion of the school employer’s financial statements.
 Employers are encouraged to consult with their independent auditors about these GASB standards and the policies needed to implement the changes outlined above.

 CalSTRS identifies links to additional information that may be helpful to employers on CalSTRS.com.

-CalSTRS cannot give specific accounting advice or guidance to employers, but for questions about Statement No. 74 and 75, contact Bankole Fatunla at BFatunla@CalSTRS.com.
+CalSTRS cannot give specific accounting advice or guidance to employers, but for questions about Statement Nos.
+74 and 75, contact CalSTRS’ Financial Reporting team at FinancialReporting@CalSTRS.com.